microsoft/aksworkshop/_entries/03-04 codefresh.md

 title: Security scanning with Codefresh
 ---

-As your application is growing and new libraries are being added, it is important to know of any security vulnerabilities before reaching production.
+As your application is growing and new libraries are being added, it is important to know about any security vulnerabilities before reaching production.

-You will create a Codefresh pipeline that will use the Aqua Security platform you configured in the previous section for security scanning.
+In this section you will create a Codefresh pipeline that will use the Aqua Security platform you configured in the previous section for security scanning.

 [Codefresh](https://codefresh.io/features/) is a CI/CD solution for containers and Kubernetes/Helm.
 You will use the CI part in this section.
 Codefresh offers free accounts in the cloud, which are fully functional and can be connected with any Git repository and any Kubernetes cluster.